medic/cht-docs/content/en/apps/reference/api.md

 ### GET /api/v1/monitoring

 Used to retrieve a range of metrics about the instance.
-While the output is human readable this is intended for automated monitoring allowing for tracking trends over time and alerting about potential issues.
+While the output is human-readable this is intended for automated monitoring allowing for tracking trends over time and alerting about potential issues.

 #### Permissions